 Our experiments show that these innovations enhance both odometry and sensor fusion performance.
-Unlike \cite{stein-icp}, we thoroughly evaluate standalone LO and uncertainty estimates in a loosely coupled LiDAR–inertial system using long real-world datasets, with both quantitative and qualitative analysis.
+Unlike \cite{stein-icp}, we thoroughly evaluate standalone LO and uncertainty estimates in a loosely coupled LiDAR–inertial system using lengthy real-world datasets, with both quantitative and qualitative analysis.
 Fig.\,\ref{fig: long_corridor} exemplifies the effectiveness of \SVNICP's uncertainty estimation, validated through a Kalman filter, where the Kalman gain reliably reflects LiDAR degradation (e.g.,\ in corridor-like environments).

-Our contributions are threefold: 1) \textbf{Novel Algorithm:} We propose a novel ICP-based LiDAR odometry method, \SVNICP, featuring built-in uncertainty quantification using Stein Variational Newton (SVN) on manifold, 2) \textbf{Comprehensive Evaluation:} We evaluate the estimated uncertainty by integrating \SVNICP into a Kalman filter and benchmarking it against state-of-the-art methods on multiple challenging datasets, 3) \textbf{Implementation:} we develop an early-stopping mechanism for SVN and provide a highly efficient implementation in \texttt{C++} with \texttt{GPU} support, making our approach suitable for online applications.
+Our contributions are threefold: 1) \textbf{Novel Algorithm:} We propose a novel ICP-based LiDAR odometry method, \SVNICP, featuring built-in uncertainty quantification using Stein Variational Newton (SVN) on manifold, 2) \textbf{Comprehensive Evaluation:} We evaluate the estimated uncertainty by integrating \SVNICP into a Kalman filter and benchmarking it against best-in-class methods on two challenging datasets, 3) \textbf{Implementation:} we develop an early-stopping mechanism for SVN and provide an efficient implementation in \texttt{C++} with \texttt{GPU} support.